sjelin/FluidJS/README.md

 Models
 ======

-Models in Fluid.js are very minimal.
+Models in Fluid.js are (by default) dumb containers.
+More complex functionality can be added through [extensions](#extensions), though even so they will probably never be as sophisticated as models in something like Backbone.js.
 A new model is declared as follows:

 ```js
 	var model = Fluid.newModel(init);
 ```